There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 We set out from our campsite in Big Cypress and took our time on the Janes Memorial Scenic Drive.
 We didn’t see any wildlife on our way in this time, but we saw some adorable baby gators and a turtle another time.
 We got to the parking area in no time, about seven miles into the drive, and gathered our things before setting off on the two-mile flat and slightly muddy trail.

 We were told the trail to the Fakahatchee Hilton was only two miles each way but it felt so much further than that.
 I don’t know if it was just because it was flat and straight or what, but it felt like it took forever.
 It’s totally worth it though, don’t get me wrong.
+If you want to make it go a little faster, you can rent bikes in Everglades City.
+I’m not sure if they’d want you bringing them out here though, so mention that at your discretion.

 The trail itself is actually kind of a road, but I don’t think you can drive it.
 Maybe if you own the Hilton, but everyone else walks or bikes it.
 It’s a swampy woodsy area with water along the sides.
 Keep an eye out for gators in those areas.
+The road/path can get muddy, especially if it’s been rainy, so wear shoes you don’t mind getting dirty.

 Eventually, you’ll see a little white spot coming up on the trail.
 That’s a little picnic table in front of the Hilton.
 Congratulations!
 You’re in the home stretch!
 On the left you’ll see the Fakahatchee Hilton in all it’s tinny glory.
 There is a little porch swing out front and a pond full of gators out back.